baloo/nixos-firmware/README.md

 ### Multiple signatures with build reproducibility

-If we get the firmware fully build-reproducible, we can ship firmware with two signatures provided by two independant build chains.
+If we get the firmware fully build-reproducible, we can ship firmware with two signatures provided by two independent build chains.
 This should offer some resistance to supply chain tempering and would benefit auditability of our firmware images.